nrs-org/novelslop/content/vol_01/chap_11.typ

   exploded on the second day, when Narumi Mona's existence had become public knowledge.

-  Despite not knowing much about celebrities, people in her class had been discussing all sorts of things about Sena and Koto, involuntarily, absorbed some information.
+  People in her class had been
+  discussing all sorts of things about Narumi Sena and Koto, despite not knowing much about showbiz, absorbed quite a lot of information.
 One thing was that Sena was terrible at studying, especially Classical Lit., but somehow her sister was able to enter Misuzu.

   Hence, the fact that Sena's little sister entered the room was quite a weird